wesleyakio/tnt-scheduler/README.md

     // This will throw as we are using the name my_job again sch.createJob('my_job', myJob);
 } catch (error) {
-    // This will print 'Name my_job already taken' as the second call to createJob throws console.log(error.message);
+    // This will print 'Name my_job already taken' as the second
+    //call to createJob throws
+    console.log(error.message);
 }

-// This will start my_job once per second, since the job takes 3 seconds
+// This will start my_job once per second, since the job takes
-//to run it will fail 2 out of 3 times setInterval(() => {
+//3 seconds to run it will fail 2 out of 3 times setInterval(() => {
     try {
         // Starting the job with two arguments